 The EHIC is free and renewals are also free.
-You should avoid any websites that charge to apply for or renew an EHIC on your behalf.
-Your EHIC is only valid for five years before it needs to be renewed.
-It’s a good idea to make sure yours hasn’t expired before you travel.
+You should avoid any websites that charge to apply for or renew an EHIC for you.

-You can apply for the EHIC if you are ‘ordinarily resident’ in the UK.
-This essentially means that you must be legally living in, and settled in, the UK.
+You can apply for the EHIC if you are legally living in, and settled in, the UK.
 If you usually live in the UK, but are not a national of the UK, another EEA country or Switzerland, you will need to apply by post.
 You will need to include proof that you are ordinarily resident in the UK.

-When your card arrives, store it somewhere safe and secure.
+Your card will normally arrive within seven days.
+When it arrives, store it somewhere safe and secure.
 Keep it with your passport while you’re travelling.